 The final stage is to gently remove your soap block from the mold (once it is hardened) and set it on a cutting board.
 Using the cutting tool that came with the soap mold, slice the soap into approximately 1 inch wide pieces.
 You can use the wavy or straight cutter.
 I prefer wavy but that’s just because I think it looks cooler.

-If you need to store your rainbow soaps or want to wrap them up for your kids to take home, simply put them in an airtight container, in a ziplock bag, or wrap them in wax paper.
+If you need to store your rainbow soaps or want to wrap them up for your kids to take home, simply put them in an airtight container, in a plastic bag, or wrap them in wax paper.
 Tie them with a bow if you want to make them festive for gifting!